aakechin/cutPrimers/README.md

   --primer-location-buffer, -plb - Buffer of primer location in the read from the end.
 Default: 10 --threads, -t - number of threads
 ```
+## Citation
+Manuscript is prepared.
+Now you can cite it by link.